Havana Syndrome Caused by Chemical Toxins

 However the theory that pesticides are the source is open to debate (albeit politically helpful as an unintended consequence).

 If pesticides applied by Cuba were responsible, diplomats from other countries would have been affected.
 Canada did spray additional pesticides that could have been the source, but the US did not.

-It seems more likely that the toxins were applied topically, e.g. on specific locations likely to be touched by the targeted Americans and Canadians.
+It seems possible that the toxins were applied topically, e.g. on specific locations likely to be touched by the targeted Americans and Canadians.
 That could explain how US personnel who were hotel residents were affected and why one person in a residence suffered but another did not.

 from research organizations